 The graphics range from really impressive to average.
 The character models look fantastic while the world is pretty average looking when compared to other open world games.
 Some areas are really pretty while others are forgettable.
 The cutscenes are all top notch and watching 2B drive her sword into a naked dude was awesome.
 I just wish the entire game looked that good.
 I’m not a fan of the faded out environments or last generation looking locales.
 The character models look fantastic, but the rest of the game looks average at best.
 It’s like a mix between current and last gen looks and I’m not entirely sure how I feel about that yet.

 Hacking into enemies, and objects is a big part of this game.. and it completely sucks.
 I appreciate the creativity that went into this game, but I can live without hacking into shit ever again.
 It’s by the far the most annoying thing about this game.
 Wiping out a group of enemies with my weapons isn’t good enough because 9S can’t fight for shit and his most effective tool is hacking into enemies and making them explode.
 The problem is that in boss fights I would have to spam hack until they die.
-That means I’ll have to hack them over, and over, and over, and over again until their health reaches zero and play through that stupid mini game again, and again.
-Does that sound fun to you?
+That means I’ll have to hack them over, and over, and over, and over again until their health reaches zero and play through that stupid mini-game again, and again.

 The Open World is Generic…

-Why does everything have to be open world these days.
+Why does everything have to be an open world these days?
 The open world in this game does nothing for it.
-It’s not designed well, exploring it is a huge waste of time, and there’s nothing to do in it besides run from quest marker to quest marker.
+It’s not designed well, exploring it is a huge waste of time, and there’s nothing to do in it besides running from quest marker to quest marker.
 That’s assuming I even bothered to do all of that shit.
-The side quest in this game are boring and I eventually stopped doing them.
-I did whatever was in my way and kept going on towards the main quest.
-Do you know why Bayonetta is so good?
-Because it’s linear.
-Nier’s world is lifeless, boring, and probably would have been much better if the game was more linear like Bayonetta.
+The side quest isn’t any better.
+You get a bit of dialogue and must run through the barren open world to your objective.
+I only did the side quest to level up a bit and then skipped a good number of them because they added absolutely nothing to the game for me.

 I couldn't stop playing this game fast enough after I completed it.
 I have no reason to go back to it and that's a shame because I was really looking forward to this game.
 I wanted it to be good and I even pushed myself forward because I was hoping that it would eventually get better, but it didn't.
 I don't hate this game though.
 It does do some things right.
 The sound quality itself sets the bar for future games to follow, and the only reason why the gameplay didn't make the great section is because of the hacking.
 There is fun to be had here, but there's also a lot of bad here too.
 Nier: Automata is okay.
 It's not good or bad.
-It's somewhere in between and I don't remember the last time I had such a love/hate relationship with a game.
+It's somewhere in between and that's all I can really say about it.